haoyuns/rmarkdown/notes/google/google.md

 If a lot of processing is happening in the database, dropping your temporary tables after using them is a good practice to keep the database running smoothly.

 ## Data Visualization
+### Visualizing data
-### Effective data viz
+#### Effective data viz
-1. The McCandless Method
+1. **The McCandless Method**

-- Information: the data you are working with
+- Information, the data you are working with
-- Story: a clear and compelling narrative or concept
+- Story, a clear and compelling narrative or concept
-- Goal: a specific objective or function for the visual
+- Goal, a specific objective or function for the visual
-- Visual form: an effective use of metaphor or visual expression
+- Visual form, an effective use of metaphor or visual expression

 ![](https://infobeautiful4.s3.amazonaws.com/2015/05/2552_What-Makes-a-Good-Infoviz-frame02.png)

-2. Kaiser Fung's Junk Charts Trifecta Checkup
+2. **Kaiser Fung's Junk Charts Trifecta Checkup**

 - What is the practical question?
 - What does the data say?
 - What does the visual say?

+**Elements for effective visuals:**

+- Clear meaning
+- Sophisticated use of contrast
+- Refined execution, paying deep attention to detail

 #### Pre-attentive attributes: marks and channels
-**Pre-attentive attributes** are the elements of a data visualization that people recognize automatically without conscious effort.
+*Pre-attentive attributes* are the elements of a data visualization that people recognize automatically without conscious effort.
 The essential, basic building blocks that make visuals immediately understandable are called marks and channels.

-1. Marks
+1. **Marks**

 - *position*: where a specific mark is in space in relation to a scale or to other marks